At this place you find a list of shortcodes that display tag clouds, menus or information about tag groups.

 Always load shortcode scripts

-If you uncheck this option, then all scripts that are required for the particular shortcodes will only be loaded if a shortcode can be found in the post or page content.
-This can help to reduce the loading time of your pages where you don’t use shortcodes.
+If you uncheck this option, then all scripts that are required for the particular feature will only be loaded if a block or shortcode can be found in the post or page content.
+This can help reduce the loading time of your pages where you don’t use shortcodes.

-Since we cannot parse all widgets and other places in your theme, you need to check this option if you use shortcodes (or shortcodes that were hard-coded into your theme).
-You also need to check it, if you use Gutenberg blocks.
+Since we cannot parse widgets and other places in your theme, you need to check this option if you use shortcodes in widgets (or shortcodes that were hard-coded into your theme).

 Here you can choose between three standard themes or set your own theme.
 This theme will be applied only to the tabs of the Tabbed Tag Cloud and the header elements of the Accordion Tag Cloud (i.e. the labels and the frames).

 Creating your own theme

 New themes can be created with the jQuery UI ThemeRoller.

 Most of the options can also be set via shortcode parameters or in Gutenberg blocks.
 “Allow HTML in tag description” may be interesting if you use formatted tag descriptions, which is rarely the case.